giuliabaldini/brainclustering/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This software aims at reproducing MRI images given another image in a process called MRI-to-MRI translation.
-It is part of my master thesis at the University of Bonn, which was carried out in a joint project with the University of Cologne with [Jun.-Prof. Dr. Melanie Schmidt](https://orcid.org/0000-0003-4856-3905) as supervisor and from an idea of [Dr. Liliana Lourenco Caldeira](https://orcid.org/0000-0002-9530-5899) from the University Hospital of Cologne.
+It is part of my master's thesis at the University of Bonn, which was carried out in a joint project with the University of Cologne with [Jun.-Prof. Dr. Melanie Schmidt](https://orcid.org/0000-0003-4856-3905) as supervisor and from an idea of [Dr. Liliana Lourenco Caldeira](https://orcid.org/0000-0002-9530-5899) from the University Hospital of Cologne.